benearnthof/SparseTransformers/README.md

 * During evaluation masked images are sampled and logged on wandb with their respective predictions
 * To avoid data leakage from image to image the last target byte y[-1] is set to the last input byte x[-1]
 * Adjusted positional encodings for image data, see below.
+* GPU memory profiling can be enabled with `debug_memory` in config.
+* To visualize the .pickle files this produces head over to [https://docs.pytorch.org/memory_viz](https://docs.pytorch.org/memory_viz)

 #### TODO
-* Flame Graph profiling of model to visualize memory usage before and after gradient checkpointing & compare impact of hardware
 * Compare Vanilla to FlashAttention on different hardware
-* examine impact of batch size on training stability
-* larger batch sizes may be beneficial for transformers
+* Examine impact of batch size on training, as larger batch sizes may be beneficial for transformers, but gradient accumulation & activation checkpointing do have small performance drawbacks.
-* investigate NCCL_P2P_DISABLE=1 / export NCCL_P2P_LEVEL=NVL may be required for some GPUs
+* Investigate NCCL_P2P_DISABLE=1 / export NCCL_P2P_LEVEL=NVL may be required for some GPUs

 ### Functionality
 * Parameters & Embeddings are initialized like specified in section 6 of the paper